wso2-extensions/esb-connector-googlespreadsheet/docs/workWithSpreadsheet.md

 #### Create Spreadsheet

-This method allows you to creates a new spreadsheet by optionally add sheets to spreadsheet, set the spreadsheet id and sheet properties, and add named ranges.
+This method allows you to create a new spreadsheet by setting the spreadsheet ID, sheet properties, and add named ranges.

 ###### createSpreadsheet